+Some Python Developers work as independent contractors, while others are exclusive to one company.
 Like most programming positions, the specifics of this job vary based on the needs of your employer.
-Some Python Developers work as independent contractors instead of being exclusive to one company.

 Python is being used in web development, machine learning, AI, scientific computing, and academic research.
 Its popularity can be credited with the growing data science community embracing artificial intelligence and machine learning.
 Industries like education, healthcare, and finance are using machine-learning applications to innovate their organizations.